zacharee/android-testify/README.md

 Similarly, you can run & record the test in one step using:

-`./gradlew recordBaseline -PtestClass=com.shopify.testifysample.BasicTests -PtestName=testBootstrap`
+`./gradlew screenshotRecord -PtestClass=com.shopify.testifysample.BasicTests -PtestName=testBootstrap`

 You can also shorten the syntax slightly to:

-`./gradlew recordBaseline -PtestClass=com.shopify.testifysample.BasicTests#testBootstrap`
+`./gradlew screenshotRecord -PtestClass=com.shopify.testifysample.BasicTests#testBootstrap`

 ### How to write a test